1kevinson/semantic2.5-starter-pack/README.md

-Welcome in this starter pack for building responsives app from scrath with bootstrap 5 framework
+Welcome in this starter pack for building responsives app from scrath with Fomantic

 # Fomantic (fork of Semantic)